musetronstar/tagd/README.md

 #### DELETE Statement

-Lets set up a nonsense tag and delete it:
+Let's set up a nonsense tag and delete it:

 	put fangs _is_a body_part;